Auckland inner islands volunteer programmes cancelled

-Volunteer on Te Hauturu-o-Toi/Little Barrier Island - one of New Zealand's oldest off-shore island sanctuaries.
-You'll be helping with a variety of tasks including weed control and general maintenance.
+Volunteer to help with weeding on Te Hauturu-o-Toi/Little Barrier Island - one of New Zealand's oldest off-shore island sanctuaries.

 It is home to many of our endangered wildlife species and over 400 plant species, and you should have time to explore some of the island in your downtime.